Wreckhunter.net

 Tech diving is not for everyone.
 Because of the depths and complexities inolved, it is a higher-risk activity than normal scuba diving.
 In order to become a competent and safe tech diver, you have to have the right stuff.
 Technical diving requires a combination of specialized training and equipment, a serious commitment to the activity, an understanding of the risks involved, and excellent physical and emotional health.
 Attempting to do technical diving without proper training and equipment may result in serious injury or death.

 Because our editors are not qualified technical divers, we will not provide any original information on tech diving on this site.
-For anyone interested in learning more about the subject, however, we have included several Tech Diving links at the bottom of this page.
+For anyone interested in learning more about the subject, however, we have included several Tech Diving links below.

 Tech Diving Links